An Informal History of Informal Writing: Wikis, Blogs, and the Promise of Digital Humanities (Fall 2011 version)

 Love of writing was for me, as for many historians, a top reason to pursue this career.
 I liked playing the detective and trying to piece together a story about the past.
 I wanted to write something that people would actually want to read, although the stilted, careful style we typically learn in graduate school has not helped a lot with that goal.
 We learn to write with a bitterly critical reviewer in mind, taking care to stuff our prose with qualifiers and clauses and phrases like “to be sure” to preempt any possible attack.5

-Permalink for this paragraph 0 These are not the only possibilities.
+¶ 6 Leave a comment on paragraph 6 0 These are not the only possibilities.
 Some scholars write for the popular press, although the number of historians who write op-eds are a relative few and this genre often comes with its own iron constraints.
 As teachers we write stories all the time, often with a style and a wit that is absent in our published works.
 These lectures seldom see the light of day, unless one uses the material to write a textbook.
 Other alternatives are harder to find, although some scholars have experimented with multimedia projects that unfortunately may not carry a great deal of weight with tenure committees.
 The Center for History and New Media at George Mason University has done great work to offer historians the tools to create innovative, engaging new ways for the public to learn about their research.

-Permalink for this paragraph 0 Lectures, syllabi, and other materials that we prepare for classes are all examples of “workplace writing”—composition done on the job, not meant for publication, and often used for a limited time before being filed away.
+¶ 7 Leave a comment on paragraph 7 0 Lectures, syllabi, and other materials that we prepare for classes are all examples of “workplace writing”—composition done on the job, not meant for publication, and often used for a limited time before being filed away.
 After World War II, the huge influx of students into higher education in the United States swelled the ranks of basic college writing courses, prompting scholars of English to develop composition studies; by the 1980s, researchers in this field began to consider how their students would actually use writing in their careers, apart from formally graded or published work.
 This new focus on writing in everyday, practical settings produced a voluminous literature of its own among scholars of composition, yet academics themselves appear to have given little consideration to their own workplace writing.6

-Permalink for this paragraph 0 Indeed, lectures constitute a genre that often has little life on the printed page or online.
+¶ 8 Leave a comment on paragraph 8 0 Indeed, lectures constitute a genre that often has little life on the printed page or online.
 When I first started teaching in 2003, I searched the Internet for lesson plans and lectures and found that few were readily available.
 With all the teachers and professors in the world writing their own distinctive material everyday, why would so few choose to share them with others?
 Some historians may doubt the usefulness of freely handing out their teaching materials; the texts are the fruit of their own labor, a proprietary work that can only be accessed in a classroom and not skimmed online by a student who chooses not to attend.
 Yet a great deal of creativity goes into this material, which benefits only the students who take the course (and of those, only the ones who do not spend class texting and checking Facebook).7

 From Peer Review to Peer Production